Latest released products

 portable Wireless microphones

-What is microphones Sensitivity?
+What is microphone sensitivity?

 In-depth interpretation of sensitivity units: linear and logarithmic notation

 Sensitivity is typically expressed in two forms: linear units (mV/Pa) and logarithmic units (dB).
 Linear units directly reflect the physical proportional relationship between voltage and sound pressure, for example, 10 mV/Pa indicates an output voltage of 10 mV at 1 Pa sound pressure.
-Logarithmic units are expressed in decibels (dB), with a reference baseline of 1 V/Pa (0 dB).
+Logarithmic units are expressed in deciBels (dB), with a reference baseline of 1 V/Pa (0 dB).
 The calculation formula is: SdB = 20 × log10(SmV/Pa / 1000).
 For example, converting 10 mV/Pa to logarithmic units: 20 × log(0.01) = -40 dB.
 Logarithmic representation compresses the numerical range, facilitating engineering comparisons and system gain calculations.
 The two units can be converted between each other, and professional equipment manuals often list both simultaneously.

 Scientific methods and influencing factors for sensitivity measurement

-Measurements must be conducted in a controlled acoustic environment such as an anechoic chamber: a standard sound source generates a 1kHz sine wave at 94dB SPL (1Pa), the open-circuit output voltage of the microphones is recorded, and the ratio is calculated to obtain the mV/Pa value.
+Measurements must be conducted in a controlled acoustic environment such as an anechoic chamber: a standard sound source generates a 1kHz sine wave at 94dB SPL (1Pa), the open-circuit output voltage of the microphone is recorded, and the ratio is calculated to obtain the mV/Pa value.
 Measurement accuracy is affected by environmental noise, sound source stability, and circuit impedance matching.
 Sensitivity is not an isolated parameter; its actual performance is strongly correlated with the following factors:

 The dialectical relationship between sensitivity and signal-to-noise ratio (SNR) and application strategies